simonluca/PyNN-models/README.md

 PyNN-models
 ===========

-Computational models I developed using PyNN language (neuralensemble.org)
+Computational models that I developed using PyNN language (neuralensemble.org)

+Let me know if you are interested in using my code, share ideas, create an artificial brain =) !